Flash Thompson: Agent Venom

 Following the conclusion of The Superior Spider-Man and the return of Peter Parker as Spider-Man, the latter learns that his friend Flash is Venom and became angry at the Avengers that they did not tell him.
 The Avengers confess that because Flash was a good soldier and the secret identities in the Avengers' rules goes both ways.

 Seeking to maintain a connection with the Guardians of the Galaxy, the Avengers placed Venom on said team as their new envoy.
 At a point the Symbiote began to act strangely considering anyone as an enemy as something was tapping into its mind signalling it.
 Flash became extremely worried and, since he was left behind when the other Guardians were captured, he began to try to find a way back to Earth which the Symbiote encouraged.
 However, in its fear it killed people if they refused.
 Eventually Gamora found them but they attacked her thinking her as an enemy.
 Star-Lord manages to subdue the Symbiote but Flash goes into a coma.
 The Symbiote breaks out on the ship and takes the ship to its planet of origin.
-The planet of Symbiotes explains to the Guardians their origins of the Klyntar.
+The planet of Symbiotes explains to the Guardians the origins of the Klyntar.
 However, Flash and the Venom Symbiote have created the perfect savior the Symbiotes want.
 This heals the Symbiote and allows Flash to tap into the full potential of the Symbiote.

 Venom then becomes the new intergalactic ambassador of Earth and an Agent of the Cosmos.

 During the 2016 "Civil War II" storyline, Flash is called back to Earth along with the other Guardians, during which he comes into conflict with Spider-Man, and repeatedly subdues him for not being the Spider-Man he knows.
 Prompting Miles to electrocute him with the Venom Blast, which blasted him into the open.
 Andrea, who is host to the Mania symbiote, becomes more ruthless in her actions to the point of killing everyone she encountered.
 Venom manages to separate the symbiote from Mania, and absorb it into the Venom symbiote, though Andrea is corrupted by a demonic sigil called the Hell-Mark.
 Flash resolves to remain on Earth to care for Andi until he can find a way to remove the Hell-Mark permanently.

 Venom is later shown to have been somehow separated from Flash and it finds a new host in Lee Price.
 It is eventually revealed that Flash was separated from Venom during a fight with an FBI agent outfitted with high-tech battle suit.
 The agent used a special weapon that agitated the Symbiote and sent it into a crazed state, which led to it fleeing into the city, where it eventually encountered Price, then reunites with Eddie Brock.